arrayfire/arrayfire-py/README.md

 arrayfire-py -> arrayfire-binary-python-wrapper -> ArrayFire C Libraries
 ```
 This means that arrayfire with python each of these parts is needed:
-- [`arrayfire-py`](https://github.com/arrayfire/arrayfire-py) is the `thin` wrapper that provides the numpy-like interface to execute math and array operations. *** This is the intended User Interface ***
+- [`arrayfire-py`](https://github.com/arrayfire/arrayfire-python) is the intended User Interface that provides a numpy-like layer to execute math and array operations with ArrayFire. *** This is the preferred Interface ***
-- [`arrayfire-binary-python-wrapper`](https://github.com/arrayfire/arrayfire-binary-python-wrapper) is the `binary` wrapper that provides rough direct access to the functions in the C library.
+- [`arrayfire-binary-python-wrapper`](https://github.com/arrayfire/arrayfire-binary-python-wrapper) is the wrapper that provides Python direct access to the ArrayFire functions in the C library.
+This package must have access to ArrayFire binaries.
-- [`ArrayFire C Libraries`](https://github.com/arrayfire/arrayfire) are the binaries obtained from compiling the [ArrayFire C/C++ Project](https://github.com/arrayfire/arrayfire)
+- [`ArrayFire C Libraries`](https://github.com/arrayfire/arrayfire) are the binaries obtained from compiling the [ArrayFire C/C++ Project](https://github.com/arrayfire/arrayfire).
+You obtain these easily through [installers in the ArrayFire download page](https://arrayfire.com/download/).

 **Install the last stable version of python wrapper:**
 ```sh